popgenDK/website/_pages/summer.md

 ## Evaluation

 Participants who have participated actively in all parts of the course and completed all exercises satisfactorily will be awarded a certificate of completion at the end of the course.
-The work load corresponds to 5 ECTS points.
+The work load corresponds to 4 ECTS points.
 Note that this workload includes one week of preparation.
 Reading material for this is available in the above course program.
-The online participants of the course will not recieve the ECTS points but will still recieve a diploma.